School Programs

 Cultivating Community Work-Skills Program

-For 6 weeks each summer, fifteen select 14-year-olds from across the City of Rochester engage in the Cultivating Community work-skills program.
-During the mornings, the crew learns about horticulture and urban agriculture, completing projects to benefit city neighborhoods; in the afternoons, they are engaged in personal and life skill development such as: cooking, financial management, First Aid and CPR, resumes and interviewing, food systems and justice, and more.
-A Teen Leader is also hired to assist the Program Leader with all aspects of program implementation; providing peer mentoring to the cohort of youth.
+For 6 weeks each summer, a group of teens from across the City of Rochester engage in the Cultivating Community work-skills program.
+During the mornings, the crew learns about horticulture and urban agriculture, completing projects to benefit city neighborhoods; in the afternoons, they are engaged in personal and life skill development such as cooking, financial management, resumes and interviewing, food systems and justice, and more.

 A winter session is also provided for youth to explore citizenship projects based on youth-voice, utilizing the Positive Youth Development model.